Ray Cappo: 2000s

 Cappo lives with his family in East Chatham, New York, and is active as a yoga teacher.
 He continues his association with the Hare Krishna community in the area and is an avid mixed martial arts fan and practitioner.
 Aside from the European Youth of Today reunion tour in 2003 and occasional American and European reunion shows, Cappo has been only intermittently involved in the hardcore music scene.

 In 2006, Cappo released another Shelter record entitled Eternal on Good Life Recordings, and embarked on a European tour.
 He maintains a website for his yoga and raw food diet classes and an email list promoting raw foods and featuring recipes and inspirational quotations.
 Cappo also sponsors tours of India featuring important sites for practitioners of yoga.

 In 2020, Cappo launched the podcast Wisdom of the Sages in collaboration with fellow Hare Krishna devotee Kaustubha Das.
 The show features musicians alongside senior devotees of the Hare Krishna movement.

-In 2024, Cappo published From Punk to Monk: A Memoir.
-A heartfelt memoir of Ray Raghunath Cappo.
+In 2024, Mandala Publishing published From Punk to Monk: A Memoir which features a foreword by Moby.